Fusang: The Americas

 According to some historians such as Charles Godfrey Leland and Joseph de Guignes (Le Fou-Sang des Chinois est-il l'Amérique?
-Mémoires de l'Académie des Inscriptions et Belles Lettres, tome 28, Paris, 1761), the distances which are given by Hui Shen (20,000 Chinese li) would mean that Fusang is located on the west coast of the American continent, when the ancient Han-period definition of the Chinese li is taken into account.
+Mémoires de l'Académie des Inscriptions et Belles Lettres, tome 28, Paris, 1761), the distances which are given by Huishen (20,000 Chinese li) would mean that Fusang is located on the west coast of the American continent, when the ancient Han-period definition of the Chinese li is taken into account.
 Some 18th-century European maps locate Fusang north of California, in the area of British Columbia.
 An American location does not match with the claim that horses were sighted (because horses did not exist in either North or South America at that time) nor does it match with the claim that deer were domesticated and milked.

 Fusang was mentioned in a map of Marco Polo's voyages to the Far East which was supposedly made (or copied) by his family, the map includes the Kamchatka Peninsula and Alaska.
 The map has been dated to the 15th or 16th century, which means that at best, it is a copy of the original map.
 However, the ink wasn't dated, so it's also possible that Alaska could've been added later on when the existence of it became known.

 Descriptions of Fusang

-According to the report of Hui Shen to the Chinese during his visit to China, which is described in the Book of Liang:
+According to the report of Huishen to the Chinese during his visit to China, which is described in the Book of Liang:

 On the organization of the country: